jvdberg011/Warcraft-III-YouTD-savecode/README.md

 # INITIAL SETUP

-Save the following file to directory of your choice:
+1. Save the following file to directory of your choice:  "wc3_youtd_savecode.py".

-"wc3_youtd_savecode.py"
+2. Open script with your choice of editor.
+3. Edit line 10 of script, replacing 'C:\\...\\savecode.txt' with the filepath to your stored "savecode.txt"
+4. Save and Exit.

 # REQUIRED PACKAGES/MODULES